jez/blog/source/_posts/2021-05-29-union-types-checked-exceptions.markdown

   `ParseException` was uncaught and mentioned in the `throws` does not mean all of them should be.

-And finally, let me get out ahead of some common counterarguments.
+And finally, let me get out ahead of some common counter arguments.

 > The union types approach requires more typing at the call site!